tesaguri/fmt-cmp/README.md

 A Rust library for lexicographically comparing values in their `Display` representations.

-The utilities this library provides gives the same results as comparing values after applying `to_string()`, but they never allocate on the heap memory.
+The utilities provided by this library gives the same results as comparing values after applying `to_string()`, but they never allocate on the heap memory.

 <!-- TODO: Overview -->